Abraham Maslow: Hierarchy of needs

-The first four levels are known as Deficit needs or D-needs.
-This means that if you do not have enough of one of those four needs, you will have the feeling that you need to get it.
-But when you do get them, then you feel content.
+The first four levels are known as deficit needs or D-needs.
+This means that if there are not enough of one of those four needs, there will be a need to get it.
+Getting them brings a feeling of contentment.
 These needs alone are not motivating.

 Maslow wrote that there are certain conditions that must be fulfilled in order for the basic needs to be satisfied.
 For example, freedom of speech, freedom to express oneself, and freedom to seek new information are a few of the prerequisites.
 Any blockages of these freedoms could prevent the satisfaction of the basic needs.

-Maslow's Hierarchy is used in higher education for advising students and student retention as well as a key concept in student development.
-Maslow's Hierarchy has been subject to internet memes over the past few years, specifically looking at the modern integration of technology in our lives and humorously suggesting that Wi-Fi was among the most basic of human needs.
+Maslow's hierarchy is used in higher education for advising students and for student retention as well as a key concept in student development.
+Maslow's hierarchy has been subject to internet memes over the past few years, specifically looking at the modern integration of technology in people's lives and humorously suggesting that Wi-Fi was among the most basic of human needs.

 Self-actualization

-Maslow defined Self-actualization as achieving the fullest use of one's talents and interests—the need "to become everything that one is capable of becoming."
-As implied by its name, self-actualization is highly individualistic and reflects Maslow's premise that the self is "sovereign and inviolable" and entitled to "his or her own tastes, opinions, values, etc." Indeed, some have characterized self-actualization as "healthy narcissism."
+Maslow defined self-actualization as achieving the fullest use of one's talents and interests—the need "to become everything that one is capable of becoming".
+As implied by its name, self-actualization is highly individualistic and reflects Maslow's premise that the self is "sovereign and inviolable" and entitled to "his or her own tastes, opinions, values, etc." Indeed, some have characterized self-actualization as "healthy narcissism".

 Qualities of self-actualizing people

 Maslow realized that the self-actualizing individuals he studied had similar personality traits.
 Maslow selected individuals based on his subjective view of them as self-actualized people.
 Some of the people he studied included Thomas Jefferson, Abraham Lincoln, and Eleanor Roosevelt.
 In his daily journal (1961–63) Maslow wrote: "Eupsychia club, heroes that I write for, my judges, the ones I want to please: Jefferson, Spinoza, Socrates, Aristotle, James, Bergson, Norman Thomas, Upton Sinclair (both heroes of my youth)."
-All were "reality centered," able to differentiate what was fraudulent from what was genuine.
-They were also "problem centered," meaning that they treated life's difficulties as problems that demanded solutions.
+All were "reality centered", able to differentiate what was fraudulent from what was genuine.
+They were also "problem centered", meaning that they treated life's difficulties as problems that demanded solutions.
 These individuals also were comfortable being alone and had healthy personal relationships.
 They had only a few close friends and family rather than a large number of shallow relationships.

 Self-actualizing people tend to focus on problems outside themselves; have a clear sense of what is true and what is false; are spontaneous and creative; and are not bound too strictly by social conventions.

 Maslow noticed that self-actualized individuals had a better insight of reality, deeply accepted themselves, others and the world, and also had faced many problems and were known to be impulsive people.
 These self-actualized individuals were very independent and private when it came to their environment and culture, especially their very own individual development on "potentialities and inner resources".

 According to Maslow, self-actualizing people share the following qualities: